 So when emigration “spiked,” 400 to 500 doctors were leaving Canada for the United States.
 There are more than 800,000 physicians in the United States right now, so I’m skeptical that every doctor knows one of those émigrés.
-But look closely at the tan line in the following chart, which represents the net loss of doctors to Canada.

 In 2004, net emigration became net immigration.
 Let me say that again.
 More doctors were moving into Canada than were moving out.

 Myth #3: Canada rations health care; that’s why hip replacements and cataract surgeries happen faster in the United States.